Online Sorting and Translational Packing of Convex Polygons: Introduction

+Most existing theoretical research on packing, and all research on online translational packing that we are aware of, is concerned with axis-parallel rectangular pieces.
 In this paper, we study online translational packing of convex polygons.
 The pieces arrive one by one and have to be placed irrevocably into a horizontal strip (or into bins, a square, the plane) before the next piece is revealed, and only translations of the pieces are allowed.
 The aim is to minimize the used space depending on the specific problem at hand, e.g., the used length of the strip, the number of bins, etc.